debbiediscovers/twitter/Readme.md

 #Host your Twitter Archive on Github Pages

-This is the Github Pages hosted version of Martin Hawksey's **"Host your [Twitter Archive ](https://mashe.hawksey.info/2013/01/sync-twitter-archive-with-google-drive/) on Google Drive"**
+This is the Github Pages hosted version of Martin Hawksey's [**Host your Twitter Archive on Google Drive**](https://mashe.hawksey.info/2013/01/sync-twitter-archive-with-google-drive/)

 Use Martin's latest [script](https://script.google.com/macros/s/AKfycbzbBwpWfqL4VMy9DYmaEaqZucGlXK6yKKEZWFqPzG6o0AKC2OjR/exec) to sync to Github Pages.

+---

 ## How to use your Twitter archive

 The simplest way to use your Twitter archive is through the archive browser interface provided in this file.
 Just double-click `index.html` from the root folder and you can browse your entire history of Tweets from inside your browser.

----

 In the `data` folder, your Twitter archive is present in two formats: JSON and CSV exports by month and year.